 Adult pit bulls

 By about 18-months-old, all types of pit bulls are full-grown and ready to eat food formulated for adult dogs.
 Pit bulls range in size from 30 to 80 pounds, and the amount of food they eat varies by size.
 For example, a large pit bull needs three cups of dry food each day; fed at breakfast, lunch, and dinner.
 When feeding smaller individuals, keep feeding the dog three times a day but give her only two-thirds of a cup at each feeding.

 Choose a meat-based food rather than a grain-based one.
 Look for ingredients on the label that humans eat, as well as pets, and try to find foods without such ingredients as bonemeal or meat by-products.
-Look for food that contains 15-to-30 percent protein and 15-to-20 percent fat.
+Look for food that contains 15 to 30% protein and 15 to 20% fat.

 Senior pit bulls

 While your pit bull may still be playful and active at age 8 or 9, he is entering the senior years of his 12- to 14-year lifespan.
 As he grows older, his nutritional needs will change.
 Like puppies, senior dogs have a harder time metabolizing protein, so the amount in your pit bull's diet should rise to about 40 percent to ensure he gets enough.
 Low protein, high carbohydrate diets may make your dog more susceptible to diabetes and urinary tract problems.